zimengqingfeng/FinalProject/README.md

 # Absenteeism At Work Analysis

 ## The Goal:
-### Applying regression models to understand various features that may contribute in predicting the total hours people being absent from work.
+### To predict the total hours people are absent by applying regression models to better understand underlying variables.

 ## About the data set and the analysis:
 The data set was created with records of absenteeism at work from July 2007 to July 2010 at a courier company in Brazil.
 The creators, original owner and donors are: Andrea Martiniano (1), Ricardo Pinto Ferreira (2), and Renato Jose Sassi (3).